Good as I Been to You: Reception and legacy

 The response to Good as I Been to You was surprisingly positive, particularly for an album with very modest ambitions.
 It drew comparisons with the acoustic sets featured in Dylan's "Never Ending Tour" shows, drawing much praise for his interpretive skills.
 A number of critics pointed out that Dylan's voice was now physically ravaged, but the focus was often on the phrasing.
 "Dylan sounds now, in comparison to his younger self, like one of those ghosts," wrote David Sexton of The Sunday Telegraph, "but a powerful ghost.
 The effect is not so much nostalgia...as deeply inward".

-In a four (out of five) star review in Rolling Stone magazine, critic David Wild wrote: "In its stripped-down intensity, Good As I Been to You recalls the midshow acoustic segments that in recent years have been a consistent highlight of Dylan’s Never Ending Tour.
+In a four (out of five) star review in Rolling Stone, critic David Wild wrote: "In its stripped-down intensity, Good As I Been to You recalls the midshow acoustic segments that in recent years have been a consistent highlight of Dylan’s Never Ending Tour.
 Even more than that, the album’s intimate, almost offhand approach suggests what it would be like to sit backstage with his Bobness while he runs through a set of some of his favorite old songs.
 This is a passionate, at times almost ragged piece of work that seems to have been recorded rather than produced in any conventional sense".

 David Bowie was a fan of both Good as I Been to You and World Gone Wrong, stating in a 1997 interview that "[Dylan's] albums have a great class to them, even those albums where he is actually playing songs of long-dead blues singers".

-Spectrum Culture included two of the album's tracks, "Jim Jones" and "Froggie Went a Courtin'" on a 2020 list of "Bob Dylan's 20 Best Songs of the 1990s".
+Spectrum Culture included two of the album's tracks, "Jim Jones" and "Froggie Went a Courtin' " on a 2020 list of "Bob Dylan's 20 Best Songs of the 1990s".

 NJArts' Jay Lustig wrote that Good as I Been to You is a "solid but not exactly essential addition to [Dylan's] catalog" and cited "You're Gonna Quit Me" as the highlight of the album.

 Track listing

-All songs are Traditional, arranged by Bob Dylan, except where noted.
+All songs are traditional, arranged by Bob Dylan, except where noted.